-The following environmental impact analyses aim to evaluate, define and interpret the environmental criticalities deriving from the life cycle of the existing packaging solutions selected to be substituted within the R3PACK project.
-This first part (Part

-A), defined in Task 6.1, is intended to provide data on the packaging's state-of-theart related impacts.
-These data will be necessary to set comparisons with substituting paper-based solutions developed in WP4 and evaluate the actual environmental improvements.

-The partner contributors to WP4 constitute the target audience of this study, and the commissioner is to be considered R3PACK project.
+The following environmental impact analyses aim to evaluate, define and interpret the environmental criticalities deriving from the life cycle of the existing packaging solutions selected for the reuse within the R3PACK project.
+This second part (Part B), defined in Task 6.1, is intended to provide data on the packaging's state-of-the-art related impacts.
+These data will be necessary to set comparisons with reusing solutions selected in WP3 and evaluate the actual environmental improvements.
+The partner contributors to WP3 constitute the target audience of this study, and the commissioner is to be considered R3PACK project.

 The impact evaluation will be conducted through Life Cycle Assessment (LCA) defined by standards ISO 14040 and 14044, using the SimaPro software (PRé Sustainability).
 The impact assessment will be carried out considering datasets and environmental indicators defined in the PEF methodology proposed by European Commission.
 The standard methods to measure the life cycle environmental performances have been included in the Commission Recommendation 2021/2279 published in December 2021.
 Environmental Footprint (EF) methods are in a transition phase, and - to date - no PEFCRs are available for packaging products.
-Some methodological limitations have been applied concerning the established PEF methodology: limitations, assumptions and other non-PEF compliant elements are declared along the report.
+Some methodological limitations have been applied concerning the established PEF methodology1: limitations, assumptions and other non-PEF compliant elements are declared along the report.

-4. SCOPE OF THE STUDIES 4.1.Functional unit and reference flow
+4. SCOPE OF THE STUDIES

+4.1.
+Functional unit and reference flow

-The functional unit of the analysed system is defined as follows: "one unit of food packaging responding to the four following aspects:
+The functional unit2 of the analysed system is defined as follows: "one unit of food packaging responding to the four following aspects:

-- Function(s)/service(s) provided: contain, preserve, protect during distribution and provide information about the content product defined in the "Food category" item in Table 1 (e.g. prepared fruits); - Extent of the function or service: defined capacity/weight of the packaged product defined in the "Capacity" item in Table 1 (e.g. 400 ml); - Expected level of quality: guarantee food safety performances and shelf-life; - Duration/life time of the product: equal to the expected shelf-life; - Reference flow: the amount of product needed to fulfill the defined function that shall be measured in grams of packaging material(s).
+- Function(s)/service(s) provided: contain, preserve, protect during distribution and provide information about the content product defined in the "Food category" item in Table 1 (e.g. prepared fruits); - Extent of the function or service: defined capacity/weight of the packaged product defined in the "Capacity" item in Table 1 (e.g. 400 ml);